ChehanMendiyaa/Techpath/README.md

 This is my first project as an undergraduate student at the University of Ruhuna.

-I created this website to support a fundraising event called **BAWA** organized by the Faculty of Technology, University of Ruhuna.
+I created this website to support a fundraising event called **BAWA**, organized by the Faculty of Technology, University of Ruhuna.
 As part of the event, we printed stickers featuring the BAWA logo, and each sticker included a QR code.
 When users scan the QR code, they are redirected to this website, where students can search for and download educational resources.

 To minimize hosting and maintenance costs, I developed the platform as a static website.
 All resources are managed through JavaScript and Google Drive links.

-The website is an attractive, mobile-responsive platform designed for Sri Lankan G.C.E.
+The website is a modern, mobile-responsive platform designed for Sri Lankan G.C.E.
 Advanced Level (A/L) Technology students.

 The site provides access to study resources such as: